 Then, we started attending networking events and worked on building useful contacts and experience.
 We worked on improving our oral presentation skills, virtual profiles and focused on how best to learn, study and achieve outstanding academic grades.
 Upon finishing university we used these learnt behaviours and techniques to secure prestigious employment opportunities.

 It’s these vital tools and techniques that helped us realise the gap in the education system.
-So we decided to use the skills and tools that we developed along this journey to start 2-3 Degrees.
+So we decided to use the skills and tools that we developed along this journey to start our very own not-for profit social enterprise, 2-3 Degrees.

 About our sessions